Egusi sauce: Preparation

 Soup ingredients may include tomato, onion, chili pepper, and cooking oil, such as palm oil.
 Sometimes pumpkin seeds are substituted in place of egusi seeds.

+When using bitter leaf to prepare Egusi soup, it is important to wash it thoroughly to reduce the bitter taste before adding it to the soup.

 Similar dishes

 Egusi soup is a kind of soup thickened with the ground seeds and popular in West Africa, with considerable local variation.
 Besides the seeds, water, and oil, egusi soup typically contains leaf vegetables and other vegetables, seasonings, and meat.

+Health benefits

+Egusi contains anti-inflammatory properties and compounds that have been used to help manage inflammation.
+It may also help reduce the effects of inflammation in the body.
+The seed is high in nutrients, supports weight management, promotes good health, and may help reduce blood sugar levels.

+It is also a good source of plant-based protein, making it a valuable addition to a balanced diet, especially for vegetarians and vegans.

+Countries

+Egusi is also prepared in several West and Central African countries outside Nigeria as a cultural delicacy, including Ghana, Cameroon, Togo, Benin, and Sierra Leone.